janchruszcz/lethimcook/README.md

 A meme-inspired, modern recipe finder application that helps you discover recipes based on ingredients you have at home.
 Built with React, TypeScript, and Ruby on Rails.

+Note: This is a work in progress.
+Initial load - first query to API takes a while because of fly.io setup.

 ## 🚀 Features

 - Search recipes by ingredients with autocomplete